Exclusive use by-law

 The rules for making exclusive use by-laws are stricter than those for making other by-laws.

-An exclusive use by-law may be attached to a lot only if:
+Under the BCCM Act, an exclusive use by-law may be attached to a lot only if:

-- the body corporate passes a resolution without dissent to record a new community management statement that includes the by-law
+- the body corporate passes a resolution without dissent to record a new community management statement (CMS) that includes the by-law

 and